atpritam/Ollama-Mobile-Bridge/README.md

 FastAPI backend that transforms local LLMs into intelligent agents with real-time web access, autonomous search routing, and sophisticated context management.
 Built to maximize the capabilities of models of any size through dynamic resource allocation and multi-step reasoning.

 Model-agnostic architecture, supports all models available through Ollama ([See Models](https://ollama.ai/models)).
-System automatically adjusts based on model capability (3B vs 70B).
+System automatically adjusts reasoning and strategies based on model capability (3B vs 70B).

 ## Core Features